-Azul Barrientos is an acclaimed musician dedicated to observing and conserving the cultural influences and interconnections between Latin America, Africa, Europe, and Mexico.
+Azul Barrientos is a musician dedicated to observing and conserving the cultural influences and interconnections between Latin America, Africa, Europe, and Mexico.

 Born in Mexico City, Azul moved to San Antonio, Texas as a young woman, where she developed a reputation for building bridges between Mexicana and Chicana cultures.
 Her career has focused on preserving traditional songs from Latin America and exploring their diverse musical histories.